cillierskirsten/pics-app/README.md

-# Getting Started with Create React App
+# Picture Search React App using Unsplash API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is merely a refresher course to update to Modern React done through Udemy.

+## Prerequisites

+Register as a developer with unsplash for API access.
+URL: https://unsplash.com

 ## Available Scripts